mb0/xelf-old/DESIGN.md

 Expressions
 -----------

 Xelf language elements can be literals including types, symbols or expressions.
-Expression can either be named or dynamic and call expressions.
+Expressions can either be named, dynamic or call expressions.
 All elements share a common interface, that includes a sting and write bfr method as well as a type method.
 The returned type identifies the kind of the language element.

 Named expressions start with a tag or declaration symbol and are handled by the parent's specification.
 They are formed automatically by the parser from tag and declaration tokens.